runicscribe/worldbuilding-docs/dae-machina/culture/individuals/dragons.md

 Every scale has been made into a different relief carving.
 Lives in Dragonhalls - child of current leader and a Spined dragon she met in Xuon (or the Enjat peninsula?).
 Never met his father.
 Born in 2600 BC.

+Considered particularly eccentric by other dragons.
+He had several close relations with humans in his youth, which is unusual for a dragon.

+Carvedscale is percieved as vain and hedonistic by most, which isn't an inaccurate assesment.
+However, he is also closely in touch in touch with the human population of Dragonhalls, and knows the family history of many of its citizens, going back 2000 years.
+Consequently, he acts as a deputy leader of Dragonhalls alongside Turi, and typically runs the northen half of the state.

+Around 1,500 AC, Carvedscale becomes the only known artificial city-dryad, merging with the nascent soul of the city.

 **Affiliations:**
 Dragonhalls